decaf-dev/obsidian-view-count/README.md

 Let's analyze this codeblock:

 1. Render a table using the [Dataview Query Language](https://blacksmithgu.github.io/obsidian-dataview/queries/structure/)
-2. Query the `view-count` property in each markdown note
+2. Query the `view-count` property in each note
 3. Display that property in a column called "View Count"
 4. Sort the results in descending order (highest to lowest)
 5. Limit the results to 10 notes